gohsonghan98/gitbookclone/document/function/Chart/chartPopulateAreaSplineData/chartPopulateAreaSplineData.md

-﻿# chartPopulateAreaSplineData
+# chartPopulateAreaSplineData

 ### Description

-The area spline chart is the same as area, only the line is a spline instead of straight lines.
+Area spline chart is designed for visualizing quantitative data.
+Area spline chart consists of filled area between x-axis and the smooth curve line that connects the data points.

 ### Flowchart